-From September 2014, head teachers in Newham can no longer authorise up to 10 days' term-time leave.
+Head teachers in Newham can no longer authorise up to 10 days' term-time leave.
 Penalty Notices can be issued if you take your child out of school in term-time and the pupil's school place may be at risk.